protocol/web3-dev-team/proposals/bot-controllers.md

  - An orchetration program to drive the dealbots exists
  - The orchestration program follows the general usage design described in User Workflow Example above
+ - CI unit tests demonstrate the controller does enqueue deals and does follow up on them
+ - 	The controller process schedules across multiple storage/retrieval bots

 ####  What does success look like?
 _Success means impact.
 How will we know we did the right thing?_